 The AO Spine subaxial cervical spine injury classification system, on the other hand, categorizes injury depending on:

 Injury morphology- compression injury (A), posterior tension band injury (B), translational injury (C), which further subdivide into four subtypes

 Case-specific modifiers - constituting the central disc, metabolic bone diseases, and vertebral artery injury.

 The AO Spine classification system seems to be of paramount importance in managing patients with traumatic subluxations owing to its importance to the status of the facet joints, the pivotal factor determining the stability of the spine.
 The damage to the facet joints, therefore, provides a firm rationale for undertaking global fixation of the traumatic spine in neurologically preserved patients.

 Treatment / Management

-Regarding the flexion-distraction pattern of injury that plays a central role in traumatic subluxations, the injuries categorize based on the severity of the injury as:
+Regarding the flexion-distraction pattern of injury that plays a central role in traumatic subluxations, the injuries categorize based on the severity of the injury :

 Unilateral facet dislocation/ facet fracture and dislocation

 The nondisplaced facet fracture or minimal diastasis of < 1 mm can be managed with an orthosis.
-However, facet displacement and the concurrent ligamentous injury warrants surgical fixation.
+However, facet displacement and concurrent ligamentous injury warrant surgical fixation.

-The initial aspects in management deal with the judicious application of cervical traction that helps in
+The initial aspects of a management deal with the judicious application of cervical traction that helps in